 Teaching your dog not to jump needs consistency and determination.
 But it’s well worth the effort as a dog that greets visitors politely is likely to get more attention and future invites.

-Teaching your dog these seven cues will ensure a well-mannered dog that you can take anywhere.
-Of course, dog commands such as sit, down and stand among others are incredibly useful too.
-But we’ve chosen skills that we think have the most significant impact on the quality of life for both you and your dog.
+Teaching your dog these seven dog training commands will ensure a well-mannered dog that you can take anywhere.
+Of course, dog commands such as sit, down, and stand, among others, are handy too.
+But we’ve chosen dog training commands that we think have the most significant impact on the quality of life for both you and your dog.